donbasta/n-puzzle-solver-branch-and-bound/README.md

 `python3.7 main.py`

 The program will prompt you for the file name containing the initial configuration of the puzzle.
-You have to create a .txt file consisting this initial configuration in the same folder and insert this file's name inside the program.
+So before running the program, you have to create a .txt file consisting this initial configuration in the same folder and insert this file's name inside the program.